-Advanced course examining current research topics in chemical biology.
-An emphasis will be placed on career options open to PhD scientists in Chemical Biology, and preparation for the different career paths.
-Extensive student/faculty interaction is emphasized utilizing lectures, class discussion of assigned readings of research reports, and oral presentations.
+Advanced course examining career options open to PhD scientists in the biomedical sciences, and providing preparation for the different career paths.
+Extensive student/faculty interaction is emphasized utilizing lectures, class discussion of assigned readings, and oral presentations.
 This course will be graded satisfactory/unsatisfactory.
 (Same as BIOL 816, CHEM 816, and PHCH 816.)
 Prerequisite: Permission of instructor.
 SEM.

 MDCM 860.
 Principles and Practice of Chemical Biology.
 3 Hours.